sanjaybasu/pcshortages/README.md

 *sanjay_basu@hms.harvard.edu

-We sought to identify how geographic inequalities in mortality may be closed by reducing inequality in PCP density.
+We sought to estimate the degree to which alleviating PCP shortages may improve mortality in the United States.

 *Original study protocol:*